 Each piece created goes through a 9-step process that takes approximately three weeks to complete.
 And then is left to dry in the mountain sun to build a hardened finish.

-My work has been shown numerous times in small publications and national publications including Home Magazine, Old House Interiors, Southern Living, Early American Life and Country Living magazines, as well as, appearing on Mary Emmerlings 'Country at Home.'
+My work has been shown numerous times in small publications and national publications including Home Magazine, Old House Interiors, Southern Living, Early American Life, Country Living, Cottages & Bungalows and American Farmhouse, as well as, appearing on Mary Emmerlings 'Country at Home.'
 After many years with Sundance Catalog as well as the J.Peterman catalog, what quickly became a highly sought after collection could be found in galleries and fine retail stores throughout the United States, Europe and Canada including the American Folk Art Museum in New York.

 in 2007 I was hand chosen as the 29th Guild member by Country Living Magazine.
 The Guild assigns this prestigious honor to American Artists that are keeping Americas past crafts alive.
 In 2009 I was given the honor as One of America's Best for Traditional American Crafts by Early American Life.
 Currently my work is being added to sets for both television and film.
 The Walking Dead, features the Chinese Checker Board for several years and Warner Brothers picked up a grouping for the Justice League movie sets.

 After the many years of amazing growth and national recognition I made the move with my folk art to downsize, no longer being carried in retail stores but working with clients one on one directly through my studio.
 As I simplified my life to raise a family, I found that the creation of art is what I love, piece by piece and to be able to do that, you need time.
 Time to create.
 With that came the obvious; less and less pieces created each year, in turn making each and every game board collected becoming more valuable in the future.
 My hope is to create pieces that are passed down generation to generation, a treasure loved by many.